 The independent Russian newspaper Novaya Gazeta published an article on Friday, January 11, reporting that a new wave of attacks on the LGBT community in Chechnya has begun, and confirming that the situation is one of prolonged crisis and lawlessness.

 Since April 2017, when news of the human rights violations in Chechnya broke, ILGA-Europe have been working closely with our member organisations such as the Russian LGBT Network to try and establish facts about what has been happening, and to offer assistance on the ground.

-Thanks to the generosity of our supporters, we have been able to make grants totaling more than €30,000 to organisations who are helping to resettle refugees from the crisis in new countries.
-This is helping to pay for housing, food, legal support, language lessons and psychosocial support.
-So far, we have helped to resettle more than twenty victims.
+Thanks to the generosity of our supporters, we have helped to resettle more than twenty victims in safe countries.
+Funds have been used for housing, food, legal support, language lessons and psychosocial support.

 Latest observations from the Russian LGBT Network.

 Find here statements from a broad scale of institutions, governments and other organisations

 On 1 April, Russian newspaper Novaya Gazeta published an article reporting human rights violations on a mass scale in Chechnya.